Chillsmeit/FirefoxSmoothScroll/README.md

 # Further Tweaks

-If you're annoyed like me and Alt is always opening the Firefox menu, go to About:config Change "ui.key.menuAccessKey" to False
+If you're annoyed like me and Alt is always opening the Firefox menu, go to About:config and change "ui.key.menuAccessKey" to False